 As described in Section 3.2.1, Air Quality and Climate, and Section 2.1 of the AMS (BLM 2020b), climate change has caused an increase in temperatures, precipitation, and flooding risk.
 Also, wildfires are projected to increase in midsummer through early fall.
 High interannual variability in water availability may lead to an increase in droughts (USGCRP 2018).
 Increased evapotranspiration rates associated with higher temperatures and predicted increases in drought may favor some species over others.
 These may be particularly favorable to noxious weeds and invasive plants; this is because noxious weeds and invasive plants may be better able to compete with native species in the changing conditions (Derner et al. 2015).
-Some species' ranges may shift in response to warmer temperatures (EPA 2016), and suitable habitat for special status plants may be further reduced.
+Some species' ranges may shift in response to warmer temperatures (EPA 2016a; Roman-Palacios and Weins 2020), and suitable habitat for special status plants may be further reduced.
+Negative trends in biodiversity and ecosystem functions caused by a changing climate are projected to continue or worsen in the near future (IPBES 2019).

-Some of these impacts may be offset by the increase in grassland productivity caused by increases in CO2 concentrations, which stimulate plant growth and increase the efficiency of plants' water use (USGCRP 2018; Derner et al. 2015).
+In a multitaxon study, Maclean and Wilson (2011) found that approximately 10-70 percent of plant and animal species may be at an increased risk of extinction from the impacts of climate change, or that climate-induced changes in habitat would result in 15-35 percent of species extinction by 2050.
+Some of these impacts may be offset by the increase in grassland productivity caused by increases in CO2 concentrations, which stimulate plant growth and increase the efficiency of plants' water use (USGCRP 2018; Scheffers et al. 2016; Derner et al. 2015).
 The increase in temperatures and shallow depths of prairie potholes may lead to faster evaporation and drying of wetlands (URS 2010), causing movement away from PFC.

+Chen et al. (2011) presented strong supporting evidence that species have changed the timing of their lifecycles during the year and is correlated to annual and longer-term variations in temperature.
 Warmer temperatures may cause plants to grow and flower earlier in the spring, which may disrupt the timing of pollinators (USGCRP 2018; EPA 2016a; Derner et al. 2015).
 This may lead to pollinators not finding food or plants not being pollinated and being unable to reproduce (Morton and Rafferty 2017).
 This may be of particular concern for special status plants, some of which rely on specific pollinators for reproduction.